VinitaSilaparasetty/ieee_epsilon_2021/README.md

-### *Note: This repository was created as a **teaching kit** for IEEE Epsilon 2021, where I conducted a workshop for beginners on building and deploying an ML application.
-It demonstrates an end-to-end workflow (EDA → CNN → Streamlit app → GCP deployment) at an introductory level.
-This is not intended to represent advanced ML research or production-grade work — it’s preserved as a record of my teaching contributions.*
+### *Note: This repository was created as a **teaching kit** for IEEE Epsilon 2021, where I conducted a workshop on building and deploying an end-to-end ML application with Streamlit and GCP.For the cloud deployment setup, I adapted standard boilerplate files (Dockerfile, Makefile, app.py, app.yaml) from [Mark Douthwaite’s Streamlit project template](https://github.com/markdouthwaite/streamlit-project).
+All other components — the diabetes dataset, EDA notebooks, CNN model, student-friendly Streamlit app, and step-by-step workshop instructions — were developed by me specifically for this training context.
+### This repo is intentionally beginner-oriented, designed to help participants follow along and learn.
+It is not meant to represent advanced ML research or production-grade systems.*

 # IEEE Epsilon 2021